ethereum/portal-network-specs/portal-network.md

 Stateless clients should be able to declare how many transactions they want to process out of the set of all unmined and valid transactions (called _mempool_) based on the amount of resources they have, and should only receive that many transactions from other nodes.

-Stateless transaction validation involves checking accounts' balances and nonces, so transactions should be broadcast with those proofs included.
+Stateless transaction validation involves checking accounts' balances and nonces, so the network will need to facilitate transmission of account proofs alongside each transaction.

 ## Network Specifications